Sampling in Statistics > Bernoulli Sampling

 In SAS: Bernoulli sampling is specified with METHOD=BERNOULLI.
 The sampling rate is specified with the SAMPRATE= option.

 In R: S.BE(N, prob) will choose a sample from population of size N with a probability of prob.
-You can find several examples of the use of S.BE here, including this example:
+For example (UPenn):

 # Vector U contains the label of a population of size N=5